alexwkleung/Blossom-Editor/README.md

 # Warnings

-**1)** You have the option of packaging the application and creating the `.dmg` yourself.
-All the install methods do not have a `.dmg` that is code signed.
+**1)** Since you have the option of packaging the application and creating the `.dmg` yourself, you are liable for any damage that may occur.

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.